cchosch/playlist-not-bot/README.md

 # /.playlists

 The bot stores the playlists in their respective dirs following this rule: `cwd/.playlists/guilid/md5hash(playlistname)`.
-Here's an example of what that might look like
+Here's an example of what that might look like:

 ```json
 {